Bhawnadhaka/SQL_project/README.md

 # 🍽️ Swiggy Data Cleaning and Transformation SQL Queries

 ## 🎯 Overview
-This README showcases a complete SQL workflow to clean and transform a Swiggy dataset, ensuring data consistency, accuracy, and readiness for analysis.
+This project showcases a complete SQL workflow to clean and transform a Swiggy dataset, ensuring data consistency, accuracy, and readiness for analysis.
 The dataset includes restaurant details like hotel names, ratings, delivery times, food types, locations, and offers.

 ---